ajgilbert/EFT2Obs/README.md

  - `--save [json,txt,tex]` a comma separated list of the output formats to save in
  - `--translate-tex` a json dictionary file that converts the parameter names to latex format - only needed when `tex` is chosen in `--save`
  - `--rebin` optionally re-bin the histogram first by providing a list of the new bin edges
+ - `--filter-params` a comma separated list of a subset of the parameters to keep (all others will be dropped)
+ - `--print-style` either "perBin" or "perTerm", which specifies the format for printing to the screen
+ - `--color-above` when using --print-style perTerm, highlight relative uncertainties above this threshold in red

 The terms calculated for each bin are printed to the screen, e.g.